docksal/docksal/docs/system-requirements.md

 ### RAM

-On Mac/Windows 8GB is recommended for a comfortable development experience assuming that Docksal's virtual machine uses 1GB of RAM and other usual browser/IDE memory usages.
+Workstation with 8GB is recommended for a comfortable development experience, although it's not a hard requirement.
+Docksal will run on a workstation with anything more than 1GB to accomodate Docksal's virtual machine (!GB RAM default) and host OS RAM usages.
+It was tested that Docksal runs on Windows 7 with 2GB RAM.

-RAM requirements on Linux are usually lower because no VM layer is required.
-You could run Docksal stack even on 512Mb Linux workstation/virtual machine.
-For development purposes though, it's recommended to have at least 4GB RAM assuming usual browser/IDE memory usages.
+Linux RAM requirements are usually lower because no VM layer is required, so you could run Docksal stack even on 512MB Linux virtual machine.
+However for desktop development purposes recommendations above apply.

 ## Software